 Now you see them, now you don’t: tasks are gone again.
 The routing of task messages was too complex.
 Threads are unchanged.
 Messages can still be sent to threads and to device drivers.

-up a callback method, which is called when the reply is received.
-For this
+Instead of waiting for messages coming back as reply, the sender can now set up a callback method, which is called when the reply is received.
+For this to work, a thread needs to have

+as its main loop.
 There is a (template) function to store a callback into a message:

 One of the problems I want to address in JeeH, is how to best interface with peripherals: built-in as well as connected via a common bus, e.g. I2C or SPI.
 There are two sides to this: talking to built-in hardware via device registers, and talking through built-in hardware to a connected module / chip.